 They Don’t Want You To Know Their Situation

-I remember one time I was at the family get together and I found out my cousin had just bought a home.
-I had been doing mortgages, a lot of them, for 3 years at the time.
+I remember one time I was at a family get-together and I found out my cousin had just bought a home.
+I had been doing mortgages, a lot of them, for three years at the time.
 He knew I was the man for the job, and probably overpaid elsewhere.
 Yet he didn’t even ask me for advice.
 He’d seen my cars, my house, happy clients and all that.
 When it came time to buy it was crickets.

 They Are Scared You’ll Tell Your Mutual Friends

-We humans are secretive beings.
-Most of us hate people knowing their business.
+We, humans, are secretive beings.
+Most of us hate people knowing our business.
 Partly because most people are shady and do dumb sh!t.
 You know what I’m talking about.
-The friend that runs up a credit card bill, acts like a baller, then charges the card off to collections.
+The friend that runs up a credit card bill acts like a baller, then charges the card off to collections.
 Friends don’t want you to know about that.
 You might tell someone.
 Someone who will have one more reason to scold or judge them.

 Worst of all, what if the deal goes bad?
-Who’s side are you going to take?
+Whose side are you going to take?
 You bet your @ss they’ve thought about it.
-Most folks live in a worst case scenario world.
-Especially those that don’t have their sh!t 100% together.
-If the situation gets sideways, and we all know that happens ONLY with those we know, they will test the limits of your friendship and job.
+Most folks live in a worst-case scenario world.
+Especially those who don’t have their sh!t 100 percent together.
+If the situation goes sideways, and we all know that happens ONLY with those we know, they will test the limits of your friendship and job.
 There you are again, caught up in the middle.
 The fear is real y’all.

 The best way to get prospects and clients is via cold prospecting.
 This can be done via advertising or cold calling.
 It doesn’t matter what you do as much as who you are doing it to attract.
 Strangers care about solutions.
 Familiar folks care about your past, their ego, their faults and fears being known by you or others.
 Focus on building a good funnel that gets you people who want to hear what you have to say.

-If you’re not a kangaroo and you’re ready to invest in yourself via one of our training programs and you just want to know which one is a fit for your needs, fill out the form below and I’ll reply via email or phone call with the information you’re looking for.
-I just ask that you don’t waste my time.
-It can be used to help someone who is ready and committed.
+If you’re not a kangaroo and you’re ready to invest in yourself via one of our training programs and you just want to know which one is a fit for your needs, visit us at breakfreeacademy.com/entourage and one of us will reply via email or phone call, then we’ll get started changing your life!